 Texas law requires that parents be notified if their child is assigned for more than 30 consecutive instructional days to a teacher who does not hold an appropriate teaching certificate.
+This notice is not required if parental notice under ESSA is sent.
 Inappropriately certified or uncertified teachers include individuals on an emergency permit (including individuals waiting to take a certification exam) and individuals who do not hold any certificate or permit.
 Information relating to teacher certification will be made available to the public upon request.
-Employees who have questions about their certification status can call the Human Resources Department.
+Employees who have questions about their certification status can call Human Resources Department.